TeAmigo/pranayama1/README.md

 I'm using the (stopwatch code created by ASNR) [https://github.com/asnr/stopwatch] .

 ## To use

+* put all the elisp code where it can be loaded by emacs, and add what's needed to your .emacs /elisp/dot-emacs-parts has that.

+* In emacs M-x pymacs-load the csvs python source.

-   In the emacs buffer where the process will be recorded.
+* In the emacs buffer where the process will be recorded.
 M-x prana-start.
 This will create a split window with a stopwatch in the bottom panel.

 ![After executing M-x prana-start in the top window](images/Screenshot_2020-07-26_15-37-49.png "After executing M-x prana-start in the top window")